Sage Archetype

 🧭 Archetype Alignment

-Sage 🦉 — Supports clarity, digestion, and calm focus.
-Because it’s bloomed whole at the start, it mirrors the Sage: simple actions that transform everything that follows.
+Grounded and clarifying.
+Because it's bloomed whole at the start, Panch Phoron mirrors the Sage: a simple, wise act that transforms everything that follows.

 Flavor Discovery Tip: do a tiny test temper in a spoon of hot oil—listen for gentle crackles, then build your dish.